NicoVG12/HoraryClock/README.md

 ### Download

-You can Download the latest stable Horary Clock Tool version from the Releases page (#TODO: add LINK_TO_RELEASES)
+You can Download the latest stable Horary Clock Tool version from the [Releases page](https://github.com/NicoVG12/HoraryClock/releases)

 ### Running the tool